Leadership Grid

 What makes a good leader?

 This question isn’t easy.
-Is it personal characteristics, like being confident, or does it have to do with behaviour, like your interpersonal skills?
+Is it personal characteristics, like being confident, or does it have to do with behavior, like your interpersonal skills?
 Do soft skills contribute to effective leadership, or are hard, measurable skills the greatest indicator of success?

 Ultimately, leadership is not about glorious crowning acts.
 It’s about keeping your team focused on a goal and motivated to do their best to achieve it, especially when the stakes are high and the consequences really matter.
 It’s about laying the groundwork for others’ success, and then standing back and letting them shine.

-– Leadership advice given by Canadian astronaut, Chris Hadfield, who is well-known for his success in running a tight-ship during space-station missions3
+– Leadership advice given by Canadian astronaut, Chris Hadfield, who is well-known for his success in running a tight ship during space-station missions3

 History